• Home /

 The 8 Features of a Move-In Ready Home

-When you buy a move-in ready home, you’re buying peace of mind that your new home is safe, secure, and structurally sound.
+When you buy a move-in ready home, you’re ensuring that your new home is safe, secure, and structurally sound.

 Working plumbing and pipes

-Running water is a top priority for any home.
-The drains of a move-in ready home will be clean and clear of blockages, and faucets will provide clean water.
+Running water is essential.
+The drains of a move-in ready home will be clean and clear, and faucets will provide clean water.

 Modern electrical outlets and wiring

-The roof of a move-in ready home will be free from major and minor damage, including leaks, loose shingles, and discoloration.
-In addition, gutters and drainage systems will be intact.
-The home’s interior will show no evidence of water damage from failed roofing.
+The roof of a move-in ready home will be free from damage, and the gutters and drainage systems will be intact.
+The interior will show no signs of water damage from roofing issues.

-For homes with siding, all siding pieces will be structurally sound.
-For brick homes, all tuckpointing will be up-to-date and complete.
+For homes with siding, all siding will be in good condition.
+For brick homes, all tuckpointing will be up-to-date.

 Major appliances included